Nithish-code17/citadrex-legal-ir/README.md

 The project focuses on identifying relevant legal references from structured legal datasets by combining text preprocessing, citation handling, lexical similarity, candidate generation, ranking heuristics, and review-oriented output generation.

-CITADREX is built as a lightweight retrieval engine for working with legal texts such as laws, court considerations, case-related records, and reference documents
+CITADREX is built as a lightweight retrieval engine for working with legal texts such as laws, court considerations, case-related records, and reference document
----

 ## Overview